DayaTani/agricola/README.md

 ### Testing 500 Internal Server Error Response

-For testing purposes, the server is designed to return a 500 internal server error when creating a farmer with the name `segmentation-fault`.
+For testing purposes, the server is designed to return a response with a status code of 500 when creating a farmer with the name `segmentation-fault`.
 This feature is specifically designed for testing error handling in your application.

 ## Documentation